Rafixyz007/yc-scraper-viz/README.md

 ## Problem Statement

 The [Y Combinator](https://www.ycombinator.com) startup directory contains valuable information on thousands of startups, including their industry, location, batch, and other key attributes.
 However, this data is scattered across multiple web pages and lacks a structured, easily analyzable format.
 Analysts, researchers, and enthusiasts struggle to extract insights about startup trends, geographic distribution, and sector growth efficiently.
+In this project, data for **4,932 YC companies** was scraped, cleaned, and structured for analysis.

 ---